supa2/Automaton/Introduction.md

   button2.onPress( led2, led.EVT_TOGGLE_BLINK );
 }
 ```
 We now have two buttons independently controlling two leds.
+I told you it was easy...

 ### Fluent interface ###